DVidal1205/obsidian-vault/School/Spring 2024/COT3100/Proofs Practice.md

 adding an irrational number makes it irrational, meaning \lnot q cannot be true, thus p->q ^h1pQGtVZ

+At most 10 days of any 64 days chosen must fall on the same day of the week

+ ^6PczpRxr

 %%
 # Drawing
 ```json